followmyutopia/devextreme-documentation/concepts/05 Widgets/Toolbar/15 Customize Item Appearance.md

 ---

-If you use jQuery alone, combine the HTML markup manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
+If you use jQuery alone, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup.
 To apply the markup to items on the toolbar and commands on the overflow menu, use the [itemTemplate](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#itemTemplate') and [menuItemTemplate](/api-reference/10%20UI%20Widgets/dxToolbar/1%20Configuration/menuItemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#menuItemTemplate') callback functions, respectively.

     <!--JavaScript-->
     $(function() {